victormacedo10/musepy/BUILD_README.md

 2. **Google Drive not working**:
    - Verify all Google Drive libraries are installed
-   - Check credentials.json is valid
+   - Check service_account.json is valid and in the correct location
    - Ensure folder_id.txt contains a valid Google Drive folder ID
+   - Verify the service account email has Editor access to the Drive folder

 3. **Large executable size**:
    - The spec files exclude unnecessary modules (tkinter, tests, etc.)